 What’s Happening, and Why Now?

-The Supreme Court’s makeup has changed significantly in the four years since, but the AGs have another reason to think that they might find favor with the court.
+The Supreme Court’s makeup has changed significantly in the five years since, but the AGs have another reason to think that they might find favor with the court.

 In the case of Johnson v.
 City of Grants Pass, the Ninth Circuit built upon their opinion in Martin, and said that the Oregon city of Grants Pass had violated the Eighth Amendment by imposing civil fines on unhoused people for using a blanket, pillow, or cardboard box as protection from the elements.